olvlvl/com.olvlvl.www/_articles/20170205-symfony-dependency-injection-icanboogie.md

-# Binding Symfony's Dependency Injection to ICanBoogie
+# Binding Symfony's DIC to ICanBoogie

 Although I really enjoy [the concept of bindings implemented in ICanBoogie][], I recognize it can be challenging when your application has thousands of dependencies.
 Also, as I'm implementing a